jduquennoy/Log4swift/README.md

 Here are the main features you can expect from Log4swift :

 * straightforward to use for simple cases : default configuration should just work, one-line configuration for typical uses like logging to IDE console or to system logs
-* powerful for more complexe cases, with multi-destination logging for exemple
+* powerful for more complexe cases, with multi-destination logging and hierarchic loggers configuration
-* ability to log over the network, using an NSLogger backend.
+* ability to log over the network, using an NSLogger backend
 * dynamically configurable by code
 * configurable by file
+* possibility to auto-reload configuration file automatically (opt-in feature)
 * capable of printing colorized logs both in Xcode (with the XcodeColors plugin installed) and in an XTerm-color256
-* logs synchronously by default, but can log asynchronously on request.
-Async behavior can be configured per logger.
+* asynchronous logging, performed on a secondary thread (opt-in feature).
+Async behavior can be activated per logger.
-* possibility to auto-reload configuration file automatically (disabled by default)

 Another goal, that I think we all share, is to have readable and tested code.